 One important consideration is the compaction ratio.
 A ratio of four-to-one means the machine can crush the average volume of four bags into the size of one.
 That means more trash taking up less space.
 However, it also means the bags are heavier, so you need to consider what you can lift.

 Many good-quality models have a toe bar – a switch on the bottom that opens the compactor when you push it with your foot.
 When you're holding trash to toss, this small feature can make a big difference.
 It's also great to get a trash compactor that includes an air freshener system or charcoal filter to cut down on odors.

 Cleaning your trash compactor is a good way to keep it odor free.
 And cleaning it isn’t difficult – just make sure you unplug it before you begin.

 First, remove the trash bag and the drawer from the cabinet.
 Using a vacuum, suck up any loose crumbs or debris in the trash collector.
-You can then use a mild cleaner and warm water to wipe down the inside, outside and the drawer.
+You can then use a mild cleaner and warm water to wipe down the inside, outside, and the drawer.
 You don’t need to use harsh chemicals.
-An antibacterial soap or a cleaner like Pine-Sol works well enough.
+Antibacterial soap or cleaner works well enough.
 We do recommend wearing protective gloves while cleaning.